Dáithí Ó Conaill: Sides with Provisional IRA

 Soon after the July 1982 bombings that killed 11 soldiers in London, he spoke at a rally in Monaghan and threatened more bombs in Britain.

 Involvement in Sinn Féin electoral campaigns

 Upon his release from prison, he was active in the Anti H-Block Movement.
 Contrary to popular opinion, it was Ó Conaill and not Gerry Adams who proposed that Bobby Sands contest the Westminster by-election for Fermanagh and South Tyrone during the 1981 Irish Hunger Strike.
 This decision was made at the March 1981 Sinn Féin Ard Chomhairle meeting.

-He was the director of elections in the June 1981 Irish general election in which two prisoners were elected to Dáil Éireann: hunger striker Kieran Doherty in the Cavan–Monaghan constituency and prison protester Paddy Agnew in the Louth constituency.
+He was the director of elections in the June 1981 Irish general election in which two prisoners were elected to Dáil Éireann: hunger striker Kieran Doherty in Cavan–Monaghan and prison protester Paddy Agnew in the Louth constituency.

 In 1983, along with Ruairí Ó Brádaigh, he resigned from the position of vice-president of Sinn Féin in opposition to the dropping of the Éire Nua policy.